simsaens/StretchyLayout/README.md

 # Stretchy Layouts on iOS Using Auto Layout

+![Final Result](Article/FinalEffect.gif)

-Check the image below.
+Check the image above.
 This is a cool effect.

-![Final Result](Article/FinalEffect.gif)

 And it's really easy to build in iOS using Auto Layout.
 I want to write about this because the effect is so simple, and Auto Layout